pmcgrenery/WxBrief/README.md

 ## Media

-The image used on the Home Page background was taken and is owned by myself.
+The image used on the Home Page background is owned by me.

 The mockup image used in this file is based on [Anthony Boyd's](https://www.anthonyboyd.graphics/) free mockups.